 On the Road to Aggieland to Spread Our Message of Equality

-September 16, 2011 by Candace Gingrich-Jones, Associate Director, Youth and Campus Outreach Program
+September 16, 2011 by Candace Gingrich, Associate Director, Youth and Campus Engagement Program

 We woke up Tuesday to another ridiculously hot but gorgeous day in Texas.
 The bus and our accoutrements were set up on G. Rollie White Plaza, almost in the shadow of legendary Kyle Field, home of the Texas A&M football team.
 (We had been warned in advance by HRC staffer and Aggie Kirk Rice to keep any and all things orange safely in our suitcases for the trip to College Station-- especially burnt orange.)
 We had folks stopping by before we even had everything in place.
 I wasn’t too surprised at that – the bus drew attention as soon as it arrived in College Station.
 Camden Breeding, president of the GLBT Aggies had texted me Monday morning to say “just saw the bus in town.
 Whoop!”